-Michigan has three vehicle safety inspectors/safety auditors, ten motor carrier investigators, two motor carrier specialist sergeants, one motor carrier lieutenant, a secretary, accountant manager, accountant, and an accounting technician that work on New Entrant Program (NEP) activities.
+MSP-CVED has three vehicle safety inspectors/safety auditors and ten motor carrier investigators that work on New Entrant Program (NEP) activities.

 The three vehicle safety inspectors work full-time performing safety audits.
 The vehicle safety inspectors' NEP activities will be documented on automated officer dailies and by position description.
-One hundred percent of the vehicle safety auditor's personnel costs will be charged to the grant.
+One hundred percent of the vehicle safety auditor's personnel costs will be charged to MCSAP.

 The ten motor carrier investigators work part-time performing safety audits.
 The motor carrier investigator's NEP activities and related time will be documented on automated officer dailies.
 Salary costs for each motor carrier investigator will be multiplied by the actual time spent on NEP activities as documented on their officer dailies.
-Based on historical data, it is projected that motor carrier investigator work on NEP activities will equate to .5 motor carrier investigators.
+Based on historical data, it is projected that motor carrier investigator work on NEP activities will equate to .2 of an investigator FTE.